MilesCranmer/SymbolicRegression.jl/README.md

 )
 ```

-Now, let's create and train a machine on our data:
+Now, let's create and train this model
+on our data:

 ```julia
 mach = machine(model, X, y)